Eric-McKinney/mint/log.md

     - Maybe have a flag like `-f` or something to run mint on a file from the command line
 - I also want to keep support for input redirection

+## October 7th, 2024

+Goals for today:

+- [ ] Get working repl and input redirection with readline and fgets respectively

+Notes:

+- Midterms coming up, so I will probably have to take a break after this